 What is the cause?

 Feline panleukopenia (FPL), sometimes also called feline distemper, is caused by a virus of the parvovirus family known as feline panleukopenia virus (FPLV).
 A similar but distinct virus causes parvovirus disease in dogs.
-Parvoviruses are extremely tough viruses and are only killed by strong disinfectants including 2% household bleach.
+Parvoviruses are extremely tough viruses and are only killed by strong disinfectants, including 2% household bleach.
 FPLV can survive in some environments for a year or more.

 How is this infection transmitted?

 The virus is present in all excretions, particularly the feces, of infected cats.
-A susceptible cat can be infected by direct contact with an infected cat, or the virus can be transferred via contaminated water, feed bowls, or on shoes and clothing.
+A susceptible cat can be infected by direct contact with an infected cat, or the virus can be transferred via contaminated water, food bowls, or on shoes and clothing.
 The incubation period from infection until clinical signs develop is typically three to five days, seldom longer than a week.

 What are the clinical signs of panleukopenia?

 There is some variation in the clinical signs, but cats typically experience depression or listlessness, which may progress to collapse.
 Since the virus infects and destroys rapidly growing cells, the intestinal tract is often affected.
 Vomiting and diarrhea are frequent, and diarrhea may contain blood.
 The hair coat quickly becomes dull and rough and the skin loses its elasticity due to dehydration.

 Can panleukopenia be treated?

-As for most viral diseases, there is no specific treatment for FPL.
-Antibiotics do not kill viruses, but are helpful in controlling the secondary bacterial infections that commonly develop due to the lack of white blood cells and the resulting reduced immunity.
-Dehydration and shock are life-threatening components of FPL and intravenous fluid therapy and intensive nursing care is critical.
-If the cat receives aggressive supportive care through the initial stages of illness, prognosis for a full recovery is good.
+As with most viral diseases, there is no specific treatment for FPL.
+Antibiotics do not kill viruses but help control the secondary bacterial infections that commonly develop due to the lack of white blood cells and the resulting reduced immunity.
+Dehydration and shock are life-threatening components of FPL, and intravenous fluid therapy and intensive nursing care are critical.
+If the cat receives aggressive supportive care through the initial stages of illness, the prognosis for a full recovery is good.